 The Korean government can also give special pardons to prisoners on this day.
-This special pardon was the theme for 2002 comedy film ‘Jail Breakers’ (광복절특사), where the main characters escape from prison, only to find out that they are due to be pardoned the very next day.
+This special pardon was the theme for the 2002 comedy film “Jail Breakers” (광복절특사 | gwangbokjeolteuksa), where the main characters escape from prison, only to find out that they are due to be pardoned the very next day.

 With relations between Korea and Japan always in the news, learning about Korea’s past can help visitors to Korea understand why so there is still so much antipathy between the two countries.

 If you’re in Korea, make the most of August 15th being a public holiday by going out and exploring somewhere new in Korea and learning something new about this fascinating country.

-What do you do on Gwangbokjeol?
-Let us know in the comments below.Find this helpful?
-Share with your friends.
-They'll thank you for it!
+What do you do on National Liberation Day of Korea or 광복절 (gwangbokjeol)?
+Let us know in the comments below.